Deploying a Jekyll Blog to Cloudflare Pages

 A static blog has no server to maintain, no database to back up, and no security patches to apply.
 You write markdown, push to git, and the site updates in seconds.

-This post covers how this blog is set up: Jekyll with the just-the-docs theme, deployed to Cloudflare Pages from a GitHub repository.
+This post covers how this blog is set up: Jekyll with the just-the-docs theme, deployed to Cloudflare Pages from a (private) GitHub repository.

 Why static

 WordPress needs PHP, a database, regular updates, security plugins, and a server that costs money to run.
-A static site needs none of that.
+A static site like this blog needs none of that.
 The HTML is pre-built, served from a CDN, and costs nothing to host.
+For a technical blog where the content is guides and notes, static is the right choice.

 The stack

-• Jekyll - static site generator (Ruby, mature, huge plugin ecosystem)
+- Jekyll - static site generator (Ruby, mature, huge plugin ecosystem)

-• just-the-docs - clean documentation theme with search, dark mode, sidebar navigation
+- just-the-docs - clean documentation theme with search, dark mode, sidebar navigation

-• GitHub repo - source control (Cloudflare Pages works with private repos too)
+- GitHub repo - source control (Cloudflare Pages works with private repos too)

 Setting up Jekyll